DrewOrtego/GitHubBasicsTutorial/README.md

 ### Cloning a Project

-Login to your GitHub account and navigate to the [GitHubBasicsTutorial](https://GitHub.esri.com/DrewOrtego/GitHubBasicsTutorial) repository.
+Login to your GitHub account and navigate to the top of this web page.
 You'll see a green "Clone or download" button there.
 Click it and select the "Copy to Clipboard" link, located to the right of the url.